Inquest (play)

 Inquest is a 1931 British mystery play written by Michael Barringer.
 It was first staged as the Windmill Theatre's first performance in 1931, and was later adapted into films in 1931 and 1939.

-A young widow is suspected or murdering her husband by the coroner.
+A young widow is suspected of murdering her husband by the coroner.
 To prove her innocence she enlists the help of a leading King's Counsel, who reluctantly agrees to assist her but soon becomes convinced of her innocence.
 Together they hunt down the real murderer.